riivo/pwum/README.md

 pwum
 =============

-pwum is a set of python scripts for working on web log files and extracting frequent patterns and clustering sessions.
+pwum is a set of python scripts for working with web log files and extracting frequent patterns and clustering sessions.

 Two main functions:

-Finding frequent patters - Extract frequently coaccessed pages in sessions.
+Finding frequent patters.
+Extract frequently co-accessed pages in web sessions.
 Uses traditonal frequent pattern mining algorithm Apriori.
 For more information on the implementation, please see [here](http://riivo.net/wp-content/uploads/2011/03/report-pattern-mining-web-logs.pdf)

-Finding similar sessions(users)  based on behaviour, find similar users.
-Clusters users based on navigation.
-Builds transition chains based pages accesses, measures distance between chains using eucledian distance and clusters by k-means algorithm.
+Finding similar sessions based on behaviour,i.e, visited pages by clustering.
+Avaible methods are based on building markov chain like transition matrix out of session and clustering these or representing sessions as simple feature vectors.
+Clustering currently done by k-means algorithm.
 More detailsed description [here](http://riivo.net/wp-content/uploads/2011/03/poster-clustering-web-users.pdf)